 The village is 4 miles north-west of Bishops Stortford and situated on the Herts and Essex border.
 It is in the area of Uttlesford District Council.
 There are seven elected councillors for the parish and the last elections took place in May 2015.
 The village is served by a bus (Uttlesford Community Travel) on Thursdays, leaving Farnham Green at 11.05am, calling at Farnham School/Globe Crescent at 11.10am, Levels Green at 11.15am arriving in Bishops Stortford at 11.25am.
 It returns from Bishops Stortford at 1.45pm arriving at Farnham Green 2.05pm.
-The flat fare is £2 (single or return) or free with a National Bus Pass.
-Passengers must carry a Farnham Residents bus pass available free of charge from the Clerk to the Parish Council.
+The flat fare is £4 (single or return).
+The National Bus Pass cannot be accepted on this route as it is arranged privately.

 The village is served by Farnham Primary School, Rectory Lane, Farnham (www.farnham.essex.sch.uk).

 The Parish Council actively monitors the local footpaths and bridleways which are clearly marked around the village.
 It is the responbility of Essex Highways to maintain them.
 A booklet of suggested circular walks in Farnham may be obtained from the Clerk of the Parish Council (price £5).
 It can also be downloaded from this website free of charge (see 'Our Files').

 Petronella Humphreys (Chair)

 Barbara Jarman (War Memorial; Recreation Ground)